Russia says a plane with Ukrainian POWs crashes, killing all aboard, and accuses Kyiv of downing it

 The Kharkiv and Belgorod regions have long been a focus of the fighting between the neighbors, including airstrikes with missiles and drones.

-Ukrainian military intelligence confirmed a swap was due to take place but said it had no information about who was on the crashed Russian plane.
-Moscow did not ask for specific airspace to be kept safe for a certain length of time, as has happened in past exchanges, it said in a statement.
+Ukrainian military intelligence confirmed a swap was due to take place, but said that it had no information about who was on the plane.
+Moscow didn't ask for specific airspace to be kept safe for a certain length of time, as has happened in past exchanges, it said in a statement.

-But the council already has a meeting scheduled to hear from many countries that didn’t get to speak at Tuesday’s ministerial meeting on the Israeli-Hamas war, and France, which holds the council presidency, indicated the emergency meeting will take place Thursday.
+But the U.N.
+Security Council already has a meeting scheduled to hear from many countries that didn’t get to speak at Tuesday’s ministerial meeting on the Israeli-Hamas war, and France, which holds the council's presidency, indicated that the emergency meeting will take place on Thursday at 5 p.m.
+EST (2200 GMT).

 Russia has largely ensured its air dominance during the war against Ukraine's fleet of Soviet-era warplanes.
 But Russia has suffered a series of crashes that some observers have attributed to a higher number of flights amid the fighting in Ukraine.

-Note: A previous version of this story was updated to correct that Zelenskyy spoke about the missile strike death toll late Tuesday, not Wednesday.